Birds

 The red-fronted macaw is endemic to Bolivia’s mountainous areas.
 The species is classified as endangered.
 Moreover, bred in captivity to ensure the survival of the species.

-8. Green or red-and-green winged Macaw
+8. Green or red-and-green-winged Macaw (Ara chloropterus)

 Green Winged Macaw